Cultural Studies & Analysis

 |Hispanic or Latino||14|

-Americans aren’t the only ones with an interest in Culture Studies.
+Students from other countries are interested in Culture Studies, too.
 About 12.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Cultural Studies & Analysis Majors Make?

 The median early-career salary of cultural studies and analysis students with a bachelor’s degree is $19,600 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $19,600 (25th percentile) and $19,600 (75th percentile).